isabella232/sign-integrations.en/help/veeva/install.md

 ### Step 6.
 Create User Role Setup {#create-user-role-setup}

-Once lifecycle(s) is(are) properly configured, the system should ensure that Adobe Sign Admin user is added by DAC for all documents that are eligible for Adobe Acrobat Sign process.
+Once lifecycles is(are) properly configured, the system should ensure that Adobe Sign Admin user is added by DAC for all documents that are eligible for Adobe Acrobat Sign process.
 This is done by creating the appropriate User Role Setup record that specifies:

 * Document Type Group as Adobe Sign Document
 * Application Role as Adobe Sign Admin Role